-Whether production, transport, healthcare, service or household: Robotics and artificial intelligence have ushered in an age that is already fundamentally changing our private, professional and social lives and will continue to do so in the future.
+Whether production, transport, healthcare, service, household, or even environment: Robotics and artificial intelligence have fundamentally changed our private, professional, and social lives – and will continue to do so.
 Which areas will see the greatest impact of these innovative technologies?
 What new applications will we benefit from in the future?
-The digital AI.Society exhibition will present about 30 exciting use cases – with a focus on work, health and mobility.
-The protagonists?
-Developers and researchers of various chairs of the Technical University of Munich as well as award-winning start-ups and renowned partners from the greater Munich area.
+AI.Society – exhibition and dialog platform at the same time – presents exciting use cases.

-In addition to concrete applications for work environments, health and mobility, AI.Society also sheds light on ethical issues.
-Because, like every kind of social transformation, Robotics and AI brings about both opportunities and new challenges.
+In addition to concrete applications for work environments, healthcare, mobility, and environment, AI.Society also sheds light on ethical issues.
+Because, like every kind of social transformation, robotics and AI bring about both opportunities and new challenges.
 This makes it all the more important to carefully shape this transformation process.

-In the past, nothing influenced and changed the field of work more than the development of new machinery and production resources.
+In the past, nothing influenced and changed the field of work more than the development of new machines and production resources.
 But that has changed now.
 The research experts at TUM are taking a people-centered approach in their vision of the factory of the future.
-This is not about the replacement or disenfranchisement of humans by technology, but about strengthening their skills, promoting and extending their craftsmanship and creating a safe working environment.
+This is not about the replacement or disenfranchisement of humans by technology, but about strengthening their skills, expanding their craftsmanship/skills and creating a safe working environment.

-Whether simple and safe human-robot interaction, 3D navigation, item picking, highly sensitive sensor technology or tactile gripping: AI.Society shows initiatives that address the diverse key components and approaches in industrial automation, logistics, assembly and manufacturing processes – and provide a lot of inspiration
+Whether simple and safe human-robot interaction, 3D navigation, item picking, highly sensitive sensor technology or tactile gripping: AI.Society showed initiatives addressing the diverse key components and approaches in industrial automation, logistics, assembly, and manufacturing processes – and provided lots of lasting inspiration.

-The Magic Mirror from the Chair for Computer Aided Medical Procedures and Augmented Reality (CAMPAR) od TUM uses advanced machine learning, computer vision and augmented reality to develop and visualize a human digital twin.
+The Magic Mirror by TUM's Chair of Computer Aided Medical Procedures & Augmented Reality (CAMPAR) uses image-based machine learning, computer vision, and augmented reality to develop and display a human digital twin.
 By making the internal anatomical structures of the human body 'comprehensible', it expands our understanding of human physiology and thus helps to significantly improve diagnostics.

-The newly developed Micron Precision Robot for Eye Surgery increases precision in the operating room and enables 'jitter-free' execution of ophthalmic surgeries, while CAMPAR's Robotic Sonographer provides smart, accurate, repeatable and radiation-free diagnostics inside and outside of hospitals.
+MR's Micron precision robot increases precision in the operating room and ensures 'jitter-free' execution of ophthalmic surgeries, while CAMPAR's robotic sonographer provides smart, accurate, repeatable and radiation-free diagnostics inside and outside of hospitals.

-Discover what moves us all – ever since: it is mobility that broadens our horizon, of course also in the world of AI.Society.
-Sustainable and easy mobility shapes our future.
-Autonomous vehicles and navigation, interconnected mobility, flying robots, dynamics modelling, and collision detection are essential components of mobile robotics.
-In addition, AI facilitates our access to various ways of mobility.
+Mobility moves us all – quite literally – including robotics and AI.Society.
+Sustainable and flexible mobility solutions will shape our future.
+Autonomous vehicles, interconnected mobility, flying robots, dynamics modeling, and collision detection are essential components of mobile robotics.
+In addition, AI makes it easier for us to access various forms of mobility.